What it means

 Responding to an IRS CP14 Balance-Due Notice

 The CP14 is the first balance-due letter after filing.
-Pay, dispute, or set up an installment agreement within 21 days.
+Pay within 21 days, dispute the amount, or set up an installment agreement before collection escalates.

 Responding to an IRS CP503 Second Reminder

 CP503 is the IRS's second reminder of unpaid tax.
-CP504 is next, that's the intent to levy.
+CP504, the intent to levy, comes next.
+An installment agreement set up now avoids the intent-to-levy stage.

 Responding to an IRS CP504 Intent to Levy